-More than 160 attendees took part in a day of learning and collaboration as Sylvester Comprehensive Cancer Center hosted the inaugural Cancer Survivorship Symposium.
+More than 160 attendees took part in a day of learning and collaboration.

 “The Sylvester survivorship team exemplifies principles of excellence, teamwork, and the importance of community,” said Stephen D. Nimer, M.D., director of Sylvester, Oscar de la Renta Endowed Chair in Cancer Research, and executive dean for research at the University of Miami Miller School of Medicine, in his opening remarks.
 “We have recruited tremendous individuals who bring the most cutting-edge research to patient care.
 The way we take care of our patients today impacts future survivors, their families, and caregivers.”

-Carmen Calfa, M.D., medical co-director for the survivorship clinical program at Sylvester, presented the multidisciplinary care model in use at Sylvester’s breast cancer clinic.
-She emphasized that survivorship starts at the time of diagnosis, continues throughout life, and includes the caregivers.
-Dr. Calfa discussed the value of addressing patients’ physical, emotional, spiritual, and other needs as they occur, comprehensively, by a team of experts under one roof.
-The model was found successful by patients and providers and is being expanded to other locations and cancer types.
+Carmen Calfa, M.D., medical co-director for the survivorship clinical program at Sylvester, emphasized that survivorship starts at the time of diagnosis, continues throughout life and includes caregivers.
+Dr. Calfa discussed the value of addressing patients’ physical, emotional, spiritual and other needs as they occur, comprehensively.

-“We use conventional medicine as well as music, exercise, nutrition, acupuncture, massage, yoga, and so on to promote better physical and emotional health, reduce risk of recurrence and new cancers, and improve quality of life and survival,” Dr. Calfa said.
-“Although no one model is perfect, the risk-stratified approach that we are taking at Sylvester aims to offer a personalized and coordinated approach to cancer survivorship.”
+“We use conventional medicine as well as music, exercise, nutrition, acupuncture, massage and yoga to promote better physical and emotional health, reduce risk of recurrence and new cancers, and improve quality of life and survival,” Dr. Calfa said.
+“The risk-stratified approach that we are taking at Sylvester offers a personalized and coordinated approach to cancer survivorship.”